-Yes Probably yes Unclear Probably no No The founder restricts the use of the endowment by specifying that the foundation is required to maintain the founder, their spouse and descendants. х The founder retains a beneficial reversionary interest in the capital of a property or other asset for their own continuing use. х The gift consists only of the freehold reversion (residuary interest) in a residence that is subject to an existing lease (for a term of years, or even for life) in favour of the founder (or another member of their family) as tenant. х A foundation distributes a (small) part of its income to the founder or their family. х b) Does the tax law of your country accept the following provisions/activities of a tax-exempt foundation?
+Yes Probably yes Unclear Probably no No The founder restricts the use of the endowment by specifying that the foundation is required to maintain the founder, their spouse and descendants. x The founder retains a beneficial reversionary interest in the capital of a property or other asset for their own continuing use. x The gift consists only of the freehold reversion (residuary interest) in a residence that is subject to an existing lease (for a term of years, or even for life) in favour of the founder (or another member of their family) as tenant. x A foundation distributes a (small) part of its income to the founder or their family. х b) Does the tax law of your country accept the following provisions/activities of a tax-exempt foundation?

-Yes Probably yes Unclear Probably no No The founder restricts the use of the endowment by specifying that the foundation is required to maintain the founder, their spouse and descendants. х The founder retains a beneficial reversionary interest in the capital of a property or other asset to retain for their own continuing use. х a) Are foundations allowed to spend down their endowment?

-The gift consists only of the freehold reversion (residuary interest) in a residence that is subject to an existing lease (for a term of years, or even for life) in favour of the founder (or another member of their family) as tenant. x A foundation distributes a (small) part of its income to the founder or their family. х b) Are they allowed to be set up for a limited period of time only?
-If so, is there a minimum length of time for which the foundation must exist?
+Yes Probably yes Unclear Probably no No The founder restricts the use of the endowment by specifying that the foundation is required to maintain the founder, their spouse and descendants. x The founder retains a beneficial reversionary interest in the capital of a property or other asset to retain for their own continuing use. x The gift consists only of the freehold reversion (residuary interest) in a residence that is subject to an existing lease (for a term of years, or even for life) in favour of the founder (or another member of their family) as tenant. x A foundation distributes a (small) part of its income to the founder or their family. х a) Are foundations allowed to spend down their endowment?Yes, if this is in the statutes of the foundation.